AchFilip/AchFilip/README.md

 👋 Hey there!
 I'm Achilleas Filippidis, a 25-year-old tech enthusiast from Greece, rocking both a BSc and MSc in Computer Science from the University of Crete, specializing in Computer Graphics, XR Development, and Human-Computer Interaction.
 I thrive on taking innovation to the next level through R&D and immersive experiences!

+I have 4 years of experience as a Software Engineer.
+My responsibilities included leading the development process for VR training simulations, which involved task delegation, client communication, and providing technical support to my team.
+Additionally, I was a core developer on complex VR training projects, such as simulating surgical robotic systems in VR, as well as maintaining and updating older projects.
+I also mentored and trained interns while contributing UX improvements and gamification ideas to enhance the company's offerings.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/achilleas-filippidis/)

 <br></br>